Chymyst/curryhoward/README.md

 The "trivial" implementation is rejected by the algorithm because it ignores the information given in the original data.

 Generally, the algorithm prefers implementations that use more parts of the disjunction.

+In some cases, there are several inequivalent implementations that all have the same level of "information loss."
+The function `allOfType` returns all these implementations.